A Critical Connectivity Radius for Segmenting Randomly-Generated, High Dimensional Data Points: Introduction and Related Works

+In $\cite{Meester}$, it is shown that, with probability $1$, there is a path connecting any two points in $\mathcal{B}$, if the density of data relative to the area of $\mathcal{B}$ is beyond a certain critical number.
+Alternatively, if the maximum distance between inter-related points is larger than a certain critical number, then a similar connected path exists in $\mathcal{B}$.

-In $\cite{Murphy}$, it is proven in cor. $(7.4.39)$ that an ordered set of data, which is assumed to be spatially uniformly distributed, will form clusters, i.e. classes, if the measured distances between data points (or some common data point in each class) are below a certain threshold, which is computed as a function of the number of data points sampled from the total population of data.
-Now, most datasets would be too computationally expensive to order.
-So, we can get around this limitation by making certain assumptions.
+In $\cite{Murphy}$, it is proven that an ordered set of data, which is assumed to be spatially uniformly distributed, will form clusters, if the measured distances between data points (or some common data point in each cluster) are below a certain threshold.
+The threshold is computed as a function of the number of data points sampled from the total population of data.

-We can make the assumption that the node process generates points according to the normal distribution by making use of a theorem from $\cite{Hogg}$ in probability called the Central Limit Theorem.
+To apply the results from $\cite{Murphy}$, we can make the assumption that the point process generates points according to the normal distribution by making use of a theorem from $\cite{Hogg}$ in probability called the Central Limit Theorem.
 In essence, this theorem states that any set of randomly distributed data with finite mean and variance will tend to be normally distributed as the sample size grows large.
-This accounts for the ubiquity of the normal distribution in nature and why it's safe to make an assumption of normality in most cases.
-As such, the node process is allowed to run until $J = M^{2}$ points are generated, as represented by a sequence of independent, identically distributed random variables, $X_{1}$, $X_{2}$, ... , $X_{J}$, each with mean $0$ and variance $1$.
-An order statistic is applied to the these random variables so that $X_{k_{1}} < X_{k_{2}} < ... < X_{k_{J}}$, where $\sigma(i) = k_{i}$ for $i \in \{1,2,...,J\}$ is a permutation resulting in the ordering of $\{X_{i}\}_{i = 1}^{J}$.
-Note that, by default, $\{X_{k_{i}}\}_{i = 1}^{J}$ is a sequence of \textit{dependent} random variables since for each $i \in \{2,3,...,J\}$, the random variable $X_{k_{i}}$ depends upon $X_{k_{j}}$ for all $j < i$.
-Now, $\{X_{k_{i}}\}_{i = 1}^{J}$ is a (less computationally expensive) ordering of a set of points generated by the node process.
-The edge space of the higher dimensional data is then embedded within the $2$-dimensional plane in order to aid in the calculation of a threshold on the distance measure.
+This accounts for the ubiquity of the normal distribution in nature and why it is safe to make an assumption of normality in most cases.
+As such, the point process is allowed to run until $n = M^{2}$ points are generated, as represented by a sequence of independent, identically distributed random variables, $X_{1}$, $X_{2}$, ... , $X_{n}$, each with mean $0$ and variance $1$.

+An order statistic can be applied to a collection of individual observations from these random variables so that $X_{k_{1}} < X_{k_{2}} < ... < X_{k_{n}}$, where $\sigma(i) = k_{i}$ for $i \in \{1,2,...,n\}$ is a permutation resulting in the ordering of $\{X_{i}\}_{i = 1}^{n}$.
+Note that, by default, $\{X_{k_{i}}\}_{i = 1}^{n}$ is a sequence of \textit{dependent} random variables since for each $i \in \{2,3,...,n\}$, the random variable $X_{k_{i}}$ depends upon $X_{k_{j}}$ for all $j < i$.
+The edge space of the higher dimensional observations of the point process are then embedded within the $2$-dimensional plane to aid in the calculation of a threshold on the distance measure.
+This threshold is shown to prevent the computational expense of ordering the normally distributed observations.